jersilb1400/pco-arrivals-billboard/README.md

 ---

-## Deployment Scripts
+## Deployment Scripts (Local/Self-Hosting Only)

-This project includes deployment scripts for common operating systems:
+> **Note:** The following scripts are for local or self-hosted deployment only.
+For cloud deployment, use Render.com and MongoDB Atlas as described above.

 - **Mac OS:**
   - `deploy_mac.sh`